SepehrCodeHarmony/Ubuntu-proxy-update-automation/README.md

 ## 5. ```cat /etc/systemd/system/docker.service.d/http-proxy.conf```
 **Docker**
-using the prixy by the docker deomom that is runnig by the systemd the content of file looks like this:
+using the prixy by the docker daemon that is runnig by the systemd the content of file looks like this:
 ```bash
 [Service]